 There might only be one Nightmare in the game, but it’s an enemy you don’t want to stumble upon.
 This behemoth of black tendrils will almost certainly kill you given half a chance, and spends the entire game searching you out.
 Because it’s a Typhon, it’s can track you down more successfully the more neuromods you use.
 So try not pump too many superpowers into your eyeballs.

-We might not know that much about it, but there are plenty of trailers for Prey.
+Oh my goodness, there are a lot of these.
 First off, the official gameplay trailer, which comes in two flavours - male and female - both posted below.

 To see some of the abilities and weapons in action, like Mimic Matter and the GLOO Cannon, watch the below Gamescom gameplay teaser.